 When Travel Planners asked my why I loved family cruising.
 And what are my top tips for families taking their first cruise.
 I thought I would put together a few tips to help families choose the right cruise line and ship for the best family cruise ever.

-Start with identifying the best ship for your child’s age-The Best Cruise Ships For Families
+Start with identifying the best ship for your child’s age

-All ships have incredible kids clubs, however some do not have nurseries.
+Kids clubs on ships are incredible, however some do not have nurseries.
 If you have tiny people check out which ships have on board crèches (not all do).
 And some ships will not allow babies in swimming nappies in the pools.
 We cruised when Joe was in nappies and it can be hit and miss so check before you book.
 However don’t let this put you off, cruising with a toddler is incredible and some ships have baby pools.

 For older kids the club facilities are incredible, so much fun you have to beg them to stay with you and not go in the club.
 And if you are worried about leaving them you can take a pager.
 But trust me they wont look back, ours never do.